-‘Even now,’ declares the Lord, ‘return to me with all your heart, with fasting and weeping and mourning. ’Rend your heart and not your garments.
-Return to the Lord your God, for He is gracious and compassionate, slow to anger and abounding in love, and he relents from sending calamity.
+"'Yet even now,' declares the Lord, 'return to me with all your heart, with fasting, with weeping, and with mourning; and rend your hearts and not your garments.'
+Return to the Lord your God, for he is gracious and merciful, slow to anger, and abounding in steadfast love; and he relents over disaster."
 Joel 2:12-13

 Whether the elements that batter your heart come from someone else suddenly ripping apart your roof of protection, or from your own tearing off of those tiles, there is a helplessness that comes from exposure.
 That same helplessness often renders us unable to see how to even navigate the storm, let alone cause it to subside.

 It is rare that a marriage hits a crisis point as the result of one move of one person.
 The dance of a marriage is not a dance of one.
 Intentional or unintentional, malicious or thoughtless, planned or impulsive, both partners are continually making moves and taking steps that either add to the beauty of the dance or choreograph chaos.

 When we are at the point of crisis — analysis of moves, assigning blame or demanding change are generally without effect.
 When the roof has been removed, there is one place to go for covering, to the Lord.